 Call Us: 206-301-0600

-Sound Physical Therapy is pleased to confirm that we are open with limited operations.
+Sound Physical Therapy is pleased to confirm that we are open with social distancing operations protocol.
 We are using the current COVID guidelines and making adjustments to our scheduling and cleaning.
-We are now offering Telehealth visits for new and current Physical Therapy patients.
+We are offering Telehealth visits for new and current Physical Therapy patients.

 Insurance companies are generally processing Telehealth PT visits the same as an in-person visit.